Busy Box Child Sensory Kits To Keep Children Mindful And Engaged

 Busy Box Child Sensory kits keep children mindful and engaged.
 It also stimulates their senses (playdough smells amazing) and helps develop independent thinking and language skills.
-It helps develop fine motor skills, build science and math skills (using skills useful for science and math in measuring, guesstimating, and learning about cause and effect while manipulating sensory materials), and so much more!
+It helps develop fine motor skills, build science and math skills.
+By using skills useful for science and math in measuring, guesstimating.
+And also learning about cause and effect while manipulating sensory materials, and so much more!

 Through sensory play, children can explore and naturally use scientific processes while playing, investigating, creating, and discovering new sensations.
 Sensory play is also linked to supporting early child development.
-For example, it supports language development, and sorting unique materials, like soft versus hard items, supports fine-motor skill coordination and cognitive development.
+It supports language development, and sorting unique materials, like soft versus hard items, supports fine-motor skill coordination and cognitive development.

 Since Busy Box Child started, it has received considerable interest from parents, press from Yahoo.com News, Perez Hilton, Mom Brain Podcast, Parenting Blogs, The Megan Pormer Show on Fox, and many mom celebrities and influencers on social media.

 As a mother and a business owner, I am open to suggestions from other parents.
-I am always interested in their feedback on improving Busy Box Child and tailoring our products to what parents need!
+Their feedback helps improving Busy Box Child and tailoring our products to what parents need!